MonzerDev/Fake-News-Detection/README.md

 Contact:

-For any inquiries, please contact me at [monzerkoukou@gmail.com].
+For any questions or suggestions, please feel free to contact me at [monzerkoukou@gmail.com].